apurbzz-1994/php-dbless-blog/README.md

 I basically made this project to practice and get a better understanding of file manipulation in PHP, thaz all! :sweat_smile:

 #### Features
-* Select a specific folder from your PHP script directory and instantly view all your text files only within that directory, thus allowing multiple blogs.
+* Lists all the folders in the PHP script directory and creates a blog view of the folder selected.
+This allow for mutiple blogs, one folder for each!

 ![Main screen](/assets/home.png)